Purpose

 (`git log`, `git diff`, `git rev-parse`, `git branch`) needed to

 assemble PR titles and bodies.
-Every Bash invocation passes through
+A Bash command the harness permission

 PR templates, branch context documents, design notes.
 Conspicuously